Joy Marini

-Joy Marini is an American executive who is currently the philanthropic director of Johnson & Johnson's international philanthropy for maternal and infant health, violence against women, and gender inequality.
+Joy Marini is an American executive who is currently the philanthropic director of Johnson & Johnson's international philanthropy regarding maternal and infant health, violence against women, and gender inequality.

 Personal life

 Marini has a background as a physician's assistant (PA-C), having earned her MS Physician Assistant degree from the University of Medicine and Dentistry of New Jersey in 1997.
 She received a Master of Business Administration degree from Rider University in international marketing, and Bachelor of Science from Western Kentucky University in animal science and agriculture.